ReginaExMachina/conversation-generator/README.md

 No mentions, followers or algorithmic ad-ridden feeds.
 Keeping it simple for keeping it easy.

 ## License
-Open Source under the MIT License
+Open Source under the MIT License.